SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

-As mentioned, all existing rectification modules are focused on geometric transformations, as (d) shows the baseline (a) equipped with TPS-base STN \cite{wrong}, which rectifies images via \textit{outer-offset}s and achieved superior performance among the state-of-the-arts.
-Interestingly, the performance of the newly proposed chromatic rectification module (c) is close to that of the geometric one.
+Table 2(d) shows the baseline (a) equipped with STN \cite{wrong}, which rectifies images via \textit{outer-offset}s and achieved superior performance among the state-of-the-arts.
+Interestingly, the performance of SPIN in (e) is close to that of the geometric one.
 The difference lies in that, the former mainly improves the SVT and CUTE80 benchmarks, where large proportion of chromatically distorted images are included, while the latter mainly improves the IC15 and SVTP benchmarks, where rotated, perspective-shifted and curved images dominate.
-And it verifies the color rectification is comparably important with shape transformation.
+And it verifies the color rectification is comparably important with shape transformation and the two types of rectifiers possess their respective strengths.